Queensland Conveyancing FAQ

 Sometimes when a seller is looking to also buy, then may want a longer settlement for their sale, so they have to find their next property.

 Keep in mind that for quick settlements, its usually the finance advancing the funds for the buyer, and the local council that need time to get ready for settlement.
-This is because mortgage documents need to be created, executed and returned to a bank, and on the council side, they need to process searches and do a special water meter read – which usually take up to 10 business days to complete!
+This is because mortgage documents need to be created, executed and returned to a bank.
+On the council side, they need to process searches and do a special water meter read – which usually takes up to 10 business days!

 Tip for long settlements – often with off the plan matters, the seller typically calls for settlement with 14 days notice.
 This means you need to be ready to settle – so your finance approval needs to stay current.
 You do not want to be caught without having your money ready – or you could land yourself in hot water and be in breach of contract!